garrandall/popular-music-data/tracks/the-taker-waylon-jennings.md

 He's a taker, he'll take her to places
 And make her fly higher than she's ever dared to
 He'll take his time before takin' advantage
-Takin' her easy and slow...
+Takin' her easy and slow